 - Interactive poll questions

-- Lists of prayer requests with a place to submit request
+- Lists of prayer requests with a place to submit a request

 - Links to a church’s website, Facebook page, Google+ profile or Twitter account

-- Links to invite others to use the Bible app to follow the event
+- Invite others to use the Bible app to follow the event